tylerxiety/COVID19-Global-Forecasting-Attempt/README.md

 ## Ideas for models:

-Quantile gradient boosting regressor from sklearn:
+Quantile gradient boosting regressor from sklearn (to be continued)

 Not sure the 'quantile' loss function defined in the model, to be continued

-Quantile deep net using Keras or Tensorflow APIs:
+Quantile deep net using Keras or Tensorflow APIs (to be continued)
-To be continued

-Quantile regression forests from skargen(to be continued)
+Quantile regression forests from skargen (to be continued)

-Quntile linear regression from mlinsights(to be continued)
+Quntile linear regression from mlinsights (to be continued)